themagicsketchbook/chromophore/README.md

 # Chromophore

-Chromophore is a Game Engine written in JavaScript for building 2D and 3D desktop applications.
+Chromophore is a Game Engine in development, written in JavaScript for building 2D and 3D desktop applications.

 * **2D & 3D Tile Maps**